Furikuda/bork/docs/quickstart.rst

 - entered interactively at backup time
   (not practical if backup is automated / unattended).
-- acquired via some environment variable driven mechanism in the backup script (look there for BORG_PASSPHRASE, BORG_PASSCOMMAND, etc. and just do it like that).
+- acquired via some environment variable driven mechanism in the backup script (look there for BORK_PASSPHRASE, BORK_PASSCOMMAND, etc. and just do it like that).

 There are **2 ways to restore** files from a bork backup repository: